-MBA evening program is offered at the City Campus.
+MBA evening is offered at the City Campus.
 The prerequisite of this program is a Postgraduate Diploma in Business Administration.
 The duration of this program may vary depending on the capacity of the student to complete the course load each semester.
 Students must complete the entire course work within 5 years of completion of Postgraduate Diploma to qualify for the degree.
-This program consists of 11 courses for cumulative 33 credit hours.
-Out of these, 9 courses are compulsory and 2 are electives.
+This program consists of 12 courses for cumulative 36 credit hours.
+Out of these, 6 courses are compulsory and the rest are elective.

-Master of Business Administration - Management Information Systems - MBA-MIS (Evening Program)
+Master of Business Administration - Management Information Systems MBA-MIS (Evening Program)

 MBA-MIS evening program is offered at the City Campus.
 The duration of this program may vary from 3-6 years, depending on the capacity of the student to complete the course load each semester.
-This program consists of 24 courses of 77 credit hours cumulative.
-Out of these, 23 are compulsory and 1 is an elective course.
+This program consists of 24 courses of 74 credit hours cumulative.
+Out of these, 19 are compulsory and the rest are elective.